Kappa Logo

 Kappa Logo 1958-1967

 In 1958, the manufacturer first rebranded and then redesigned.
-As a result, only the large “K” remained on the emblem, but it already denotes another name – Kappa, which is placed under it.
-The new name is associated with Greek roots and is the tenth letter of Ancient Greece’s alphabet.
-The phrase “Maglie e Calze” is supplemented by the qualification “per signora, uomo e bambino,” that is, “T-shirts and socks for women, men, and children.”
+As a result, only the large letter “K” remained on the emblem, but it now denotes a different name, Kappa, which is placed under it.
+The new name is derived from Greek roots and represents the tenth letter of the Greek alphabet.
+The phrase “Maglie e Calze” is supplemented with the qualification “per signora, uomo e bambino,” meaning “shirts and socks for women, men, and children.”

-The spelling is different everywhere, depending on the importance of the information.
-The word “Kappa” is in large serif type, “Maglie e Calze” in uppercase letters, and “per signora, uomo e bambino” in lowercase letters.
+The writing varies depending on the importance of the information.
+The word “Kappa” is typed in a large serif font, “Maglie e Calze” in capital letters, and “per signora, uomo e bambino” in lowercase.
 The color of the text elements is dark gold.
-The “K” has a T-shirt, behind which the outline of the letter is barely visible.
+The letter “K” has a shirt, behind which the outlines of the letter are barely visible.

 1967 – 1969